Pay for School

 Tuition Waiver

-The Provincial Tuition Waiver Program waives tuition and eligible fees for B.C. students who are current or former youth studying full-time or part-time at the undergraduate level at a B.C. public post-secondary institution, the Native Education College, or one of the approved union-based trades training providers.
+The Provincial Tuition Waiver Program waives tuition and eligible fees for B.C. students who are current and former children or youth in care studying full-time or part-time, below the graduate level, at a B.C. public post-secondary institution, the Native Education College, or an approved union-based trades training provider.

 Paying back a student loan: Before you take out a student loan, find out how much it will cost and how long you have to pay it back.